ojii/blackfast/README.md

 ## What needs to be done for this to be useful?

 - [?]
 Make it work on Windows/any platform (Maybe done?)
-- [?]
-Manage starting/running the server automatically.
+- [x] Manage starting/running the server automatically.
 Running `blackfast` should start the server if not running or use an already running one.
 - [x] Move the socket to a "well known" location (appdirs?cachedir?) so it doesn't need to be provided.
 This needs to work with more than one black version on a single system.
+- [ ] support multiple versions to be installed/used
 - [x] Make it installable (how to handle the rust part?!)
 - [ ] Handle errors
 - [ ] Add support for styled output